Sarah Churchill, Duchess of Marlborough: Assessment

 Much of the money left after the Duchess's numerous bequests was inherited by her grandson John Spencer, with the condition that he could not accept a political office under the government.
 He also inherited the remainder of the Duchess's numerous estates, including Wimbledon.
 Marlborough House remained empty for 14 years, with the exception of James Stephens, one of her executors, before it became the property of the Dukes of Marlborough upon Stephens's death.

 In 1817, Marlborough House became a royal residence, and passed through members of the British royal family until it became the Commonwealth Secretariat in 1959.
 Wimbledon Park House succumbed to fire in 1785, and Holywell House, the Duchess of Marlborough's birthplace in St Albans, was demolished in 1827.
-Today, much of St Albans is named after the Marlboroughs because of the Duchess's influence.
+Today, much of St Albans is named after the Marlboroughs because of the Duchess' influence.

 The Duchess died, in the words of Tobias Smollett, "immensely rich and very little regretted, either by her own family or the world in general".

 In popular culture

 In her own time, Sarah Churchill was satirised by many well-known writers in the period, such as Delarivier Manley in her influential political satire, The New Atalantis (1709), and also by Charles Gildon in the first fully-fledged it-narrative in English, The Golden Spy; or, A Political Journal of the British Nights Entertainments (1709), to name just a few.

 Churchill is portrayed by actress Rachel Weisz in the 2018 film The Favourite, which centres on the competition between the Duchess and Lady Masham (Emma Stone) for the affections of Queen Anne (Olivia Colman).
 Weisz won the BAFTA Award for Best Actress in a Supporting Role and was nominated for the Academy Award for Best Supporting Actress for her portrayal.

 Churchill was played by Romola Garai in the Royal Shakespeare Company West End production of Helen Edmundson's Queen Anne at the Theatre Royal Haymarket in 2017.

 In the 1983 comedy Yellowbeard she was played by Susannah York, and shown as dominating a fat, senile Queen Anne (Peter Bull).

+Churchill was played by Susan Hampshire in the 1969 BBC television serial The First Churchills.
+Hampshire received an Emmy Award for her portrayal of Churchill.